 - BYU–Hawaii, PCC, HRI, and Laie Hawaii Temple workman’s compensation injuries.

 - Call the Health Center at (808) 675-3510 between 8 am and 4:45 pm, Monday through Friday (excluding holidays) to make an appointment.
 You may also come to the clinic, located next to Hale 1, during business hours to make an appointment.

 - Every attempt is made to schedule urgent problems on a same-day basis.
 Routine requests are scheduled based on your medical needs and the availability of appointments.

 - New patients are required to complete "Patient Registration Forms" before seeing the doctor.
 Completing the forms ahead of time will speed up the check-in process when you arrive for your appointment.

 - Health Services charges a service fee for missed appointments and appointments not canceled at least two hours prior to the appointment.
 The fee is $10 for those with the DMBA student plan and $15 for those with the DMBA employee plan.
+Fees are doubled for appointments of 30 minutes or more.
 Please contact Health Services at (808) 675-3510 if you have any questions.